NorCal Teen Arrested After Disturbing Kitten Abuse Video Surfaces Online

-Warning: Cellphone footage in the video below is disturbing.
+Warning: Some viewers may find the cellphone footage in this video is disturbing

-A senior at a Northern California high school was arrested Friday morning after a video that appears to show him throwing a kitten into a body of water was posted online.
+A senior at a Northern California high school was arrested Friday morning after a video that appears to show him throwing a kitten into a body of water was posted online, according to KTLA sister station KTXL in Sacramento.

 Police in Patterson said the video was shot over a year ago, but it surfaced this week and has been shared across social media hundreds of times.